Robbed in Brazil at Gunpoint

 I was shaking from panicking so I just threw the phone at him, I didn’t want to get within arms reach of him.
 The cell phone landed near his feet.
-Daniel was here now and handed the man our money as he was still showing us the gun.
+Daniel was next to me then and handed the man our money as he was still showing us the gun.
 The robber wanted the phone so Daniel picked it up from that ground and handed him it too.

 We only had my cell phone and a small amount of coins on us (probably about the equivalent of $2 Australian.)

 The robber kept saying something to us and we thought he wanted more stuff, but we had nothing else.
 Daniel turned his pant pockets inside out to show he had nothing else while I stood behind him with my hands up in the air in a surrender position, shaking and crying.

 You must imagine the scene we created – two gringos on the side of the road clearly getting robbed.
 One girl with her hands up in the air to surrender and one guy with his pockets turned inside out.
 I think this scene was something the robber wanted to avoid on such a busy street in broad daylight.
 He was looking around nervously and then quickly handed us back our stuff before driving off in the opposite direction.
 That’s right, he gave us our stuff back!

 Our best assumption is that he must have been afraid that he was going to get caught.
 I also don’t think he saw Daniel when he originally pulled up beside me.
 He probably just wanted a quick and easy cash and phone grab.
 Unfortunately for him we don’t speak Portuguese and this made the whole thing a massive ordeal that he didn’t want.